A two-weeks program in a day care center in Cambodia

 I definitely Want to Come Back Next Year!

 Finally, its the kind of experience wich makes you feel really useful, and wich makes you aware how much they need support, even if its just to play with them and make them enjoy life.

 I definitely want to Come back next year!

 I completely recommend the program, but I advice you to spend at least one month there, two weeks for me was definitely too short.

 Thanks to the association, wich organized perfectly the program, and wich was always present when I needed.

 Another advice : bring with you games, Books, figurines, balloons (all ideas you have) as much as possible.
 I brought some Playmobils one day, one by each, and they were so excited !

 - Albane, from France

-Find out more about volunteering in Cambodia
+Find out more about volunteering with child care in Cambodia